Generative Social Choice: Second Component: Empirical Validation of Queries

 \subsection{Discriminative Queries}

-Here, we represent agents (participants) by their survey responses, hence our implementation of the discriminative query $\disquery{i}{\alpha}$ takes as input agent $i$'s responses and a statement $\alpha$, and outputs a prediction of the rating $u_i(\alpha)$.
-We implement these queries with a single call to GPT-4's base model, which has not been fine-tuned using \emph{Reinforcement Learning from Human Feedback (RLHF)}~\citep{ouyang2022training}.\footnote{We primarily use the base model, rather than the RLHF model since, at the time of our experiments, OpenAI did not provide access to log-probabilities for its RLHF model.
-Moreover, \citet{SDL+23} found that RLHF models are more biased towards the opinions of certain subdemographics than corresponding base models, which might cause discriminative queries implemented using RLHF models to systematically skew towards certain viewpoints.}
+Our implementation of the discriminative query $\disquery{i}{\alpha}$ takes as input agent $i$'s survey responses and the statement $\alpha$, and returns a prediction of the rating $u_i(\alpha)$. {We implement these queries with a single call to OpenAI's GPT-4o model, as follows.
+In the system prompt, we instruct the model to act as a text completion tool for a (hypothetical) user filling out an opinion survey, and ask the model to predict the user's most likely next response.
+The prompt itself first lists the free-form questions along with participant $i$'s answers.
+Then, it lists the rating questions, along with participant $i$'s rating and explanation.
+Finally, we add one more rating question for the statement $\alpha$, and ask the model to predict the user's numeric rating level between 0 and 6.
+See \cref{app:discriminative_query} for details. }

-The prompt text is constructed as follows: It starts with the participant's free-form survey responses.
-Then, as few-shot examples, we list the example statements, each followed by the participant's rating and free-text explanations.
-At the end of the prompt, we append the statement $\alpha$, such that, given the previous few-shot examples, the natural next token would be the agent's rating for $\alpha$ (see \cref{app:prompt-design-process} for more details on the prompt).
-Hence, we can interpret GPT-4's prediction of the next token as an estimate of $u_i(\alpha)$.
-Since the GPT-4 base model allows for access to token probabilities, we can construct a probability distribution capturing the model's uncertainty about $u_i(\alpha)$.
-In our implementation of $\disquery{i}{\alpha}$ we return the expected $u_i(\alpha)$ (between 0 and 4), which will be used in our algorithms.
-Note that by default, GPT would return a sample drawn from that distribution instead.
-An important advantage of using the expected rating is that this virtually eliminates the possibility of ties when \cref{alg:cjr} chooses which agents to remove from consideration.
+{This prompt design strikes us as promising in several ways.
+The participant's free-text responses give the model in-depth information about their general thinking about abortion.
+The participant's ratings of other statements serve as few-shot examples, which can help calibrate the model's prediction with the user's usage of the seven-point scale.
+Finally, since the LLM's response consists of a single token (i.e., an integer between 0 and 6), we can interpret the model's token probabilities as a probability distribution capturing the model's uncertainty about $u_i(\alpha)$.
+In our implementation of $\disquery{i}{\alpha}$, we return the expected $u_i(\alpha)$\emdash a real number between 0 and 6\emdash which will be used in our algorithms.
+An important advantage of using the expected value (rating rather than, say, the mode) is that this reduces the prevalence of ties when \cref{alg:cjr} chooses which agents to remove from consideration. }